Emma922/Olist-Project/README.md

 ### Customer Behavior and Segmentation

-- The �Best Customers� segment represents only 2% of the company�s total revenue.
+- The "Best Customers" segment represents only 2% of the company's total revenue.
-- �Potential Loyal Customers� contribute approximately one-fourth of total revenue, highlighting the importance of implementing loyalty-building initiatives.
+- "Potential Loyal Customers" contribute approximately one-fourth of total revenue, highlighting the importance of implementing loyalty-building initiatives.
-- The �At Risk� segment accounts for nearly one-third of all customers, indicating that many previously frequent buyers are no longer generating sales.
+- The "At Risk" segment accounts for nearly one-third of all customers, indicating that many previously frequent buyers are no longer generating sales.
 - These findings underscore the importance of maintaining customer relationships over time to secure consistent and recurring revenue.
 - Based on the RFM analysis, customers who contribute most  to the sales did not make additional purchases